-I know there are a lot of Pumpkin Bread recipe out there but my Cinnamon Swirl Pumpkin Bread is the BEST!
+It's no secret that there are a lot of Pumpkin Bread recipes out there but my Cinnamon Swirl Pumpkin Bread is the BEST!
 It is so moist and soft with big pumpkin flavor and it is not too sweet.
 There is a thick cinnamon swirl right through the loaf and an irresistible buttery brown sugar crumb topping with whole toasted pecans.
 I'm telling you - this is the ULTIMATE pumpkin bread recipe!
 It's inspired by my delicious fluffy Pumpkin Pecan Streusel Muffins except taken up a notch with a bold cinnamon swirl.
 It will also make your home smell amazing!

 - Ultra moist pumpkin bread - this pumpkin bread is SO moist!
 It's not gummy or pasty - it's just perfectly soft and moist.